 - Wicked Cultured: Recommends excellent wines to his boss.
 Also sports a fancy Cartier wristwatch.

 - Would Hit a Girl: Is introduced strong-arming Farnum into carrying out a hit on Karen, and later kidnaps Karen trying to intimidate her.

 - Wrong Genre Savvy: He trips up when dealing with Karen.
 He believes that she's someone who can be cowed with threats and promises.
 Having been framed up, attacked, and almost killed (the latter two on Wesley's orders), Karen grabs his gun and shoots him to death.

 Portrayed By: Korey Jackson

 A former accountant who was arrested and housed with violent offenders after pissing off the wrong person.
-He helps get Fisk get a lay of the land and to start consolidating power on the inside.
+He helps Fisk get the lay of the land and assists him in consolidating power on the inside.